pingcap/docs-cn/reference/tools/sync-diff-inspector/overview.md

 * In TiDB and MySQL, `FLOAT`, `DOUBLE` and other floating-point types are implemented differently, so checksum might be calculated differently.
 If the data checks are inconsistent due to these data types, set `ignore-columns` to skip checking these columns.

+* Support checking tables that do not contain the primary key or the unique index.
+However, if data is inconsistent, the generated SQL statements might not be able to repair the data correctly.

 ### Database privilege

 sync-diff-inspector needs to obtain the information of table schema, to query data, and to build the `checkpoint` database to save breakpoint information.
 The required database privileges are as follows: